History of Information Technology Services

 The primary focus of the group was Banner and to a lesser extent, other enterprise applications.

-In just the past few years New River has (1) created an entirely new data, voice and video network (it went live on August 28, 2009), (2) a new VoIP Cisco phone system was completed on January 29, 2010, and (3) a new virtualized data center was created in June 2011.
+In just a few years New River (1) created an entirely new data, voice and video network (it went live on August 28, 2009), (2) a new VoIP Cisco phone system was completed on January 29, 2010, and (3) a new virtualized data center was created in June 2011.
 We implemented a new portal solution (my.newriver.edu) on August 2, 2011 and a new web site redesign project was completed for www.newriver.edu on August 15, 2011.
 We created 18 IVN classrooms (see diagram) and we have built an IVN support page to centralize IVN support.
 On September 20, 2013 we cutover 12 of our Internet circuits from multiple vendors to a single vendor to reduce costs and simplify support.
 We are now establishing an off-site location for disaster recovery and business continuity of online services.
 In August 2013 we implemented Smart Alerts (notifications sent from Banner to the portal to keep students informed of their personal account changes).
-A New River mobile application for smart phones is coming soon.
-Blackboard Learn 9 will replace ANGEL as our learning management system for the Spring 2014 term (January 13, 2014).
+A New River mobile application for smart phones was created in 2015.
+Blackboard Learn 9 replaced ANGEL as our learning management system for the Spring 2014 term (January 13, 2014).

 New River Information Technology Services